FallBackITA27/Auto-Updater-MKL-MKWPP/readme.md

 ![Extensions page](https://i.imgur.com/5ziR16P.png)

-You click "load unpacked", and select the folder you extracted the extension in.
+You turn on developer mode, you click "load unpacked", and select the folder you extracted the extension in.

 ### 2
 You could donate 5$ for me to publish on the Webstore!